If you would like to share any of the amazing work you create at home, I would love to see it. You can email me at:

 Try to include speech with the correct punctuation.

-Write letters to friends and family or Mrs Wilson or Miss o’Keefe telling them anything at all you feel like writing about.
+Write letters to friends and family or Mrs Laville or Miss Robinson telling them anything at all you feel like writing about.
 Can you write one in a formal style and one in an informal style?

-Keep a diary about your day and send it to Mrs Wilson or Miss o’Keefe if you want to share it.
+Keep a diary about your day and send it to Mrs Laville or Miss Robinson if you want to share it.

 Choose your favourite character from a book or film and write a character description about them.